TABLE OF CONTENTS

 Michigan was the first Midwest state to legalize recreational cannabis in November 2018.
 However, it took longer than expected to get things streamlined.

 The possession limit is set at 2.5 ounces of dried flower and up to 10 ounces in the home.
 Residents are allowed to cultivate 12 plants per household.

-Missouri voters passed an initiative to legalize adult-use cannabis in November 2022, and sales are expected to begin as early as February 6, 2023.
+Missouri voters passed an initiative to legalize adult-use cannabis in November 2022, and sales started on February 6, 2023.